Homepage

 In order for platformOS to understand and properly interpret your code, it needs to be organized in a structured way - see Directory Structure.

-The simplest method for getting the proper folder structure is to use the pos-cli init command.
+The easiest way to get the correct folder structure is by using the pos-cli init command.

-Start with creating an empty folder – named in this example platformos-hello – for your project and then navigating to it from the command line:
+Start by creating an empty folder — named platformos-hello in this example — for your project, and then navigate to it from the command line:

 mkdir platformos-hello